MarkCLewis/Play-Videos/README.md

-# CSCI3345-S19-Play-Scalajs
+# Play-Scalajs for video series

-This repository has all the code that we are writing in class using Play and Scala.js.
+This repository has the code for my video series using Play and Scala.js.